JeongbaeChoi/jeongbaechoi.github.io/_posts/2025-01-01-CR-reading.md

 date: 2025-01-01
 permalink: /posts/2025/01/CR-reading/
 tags:
-  - Philosophy of Social Science
+  - philosophy of social science
-  - Philosophy of Science
+  - philosophy of science
-  - Critical Realism
+  - critical realism
-  - Scientific Realism
+  - scientific realism
-  - Social Ontology
+  - social ontology
 ---

 These are selected introductory readings on the philosophy of social science and on critical realism.